EmeraldIngot/StorageSystem/README.md

 # Bugs
 I have tested this plugin for duplication glitches, item loss bugs, and other issues as much as I could, but there are no doubt edge cases that I forgot.

-If you find any problems at all, please open an issue so that I can fix it.
+If you find any problems at all, please open an issue so that I can fix them.

 # Help